A Straightforward Guide to Picking the Right Nursing Home

 Choosing a Nursing Home Checklist

-When comparing nursing homes, it’s helpful to focus on what you can see for yourself rather than relying solely on brochures or star ratings.
+When choosing a nursing home, it’s helpful to focus on what you can see for yourself rather than relying solely on websites or star ratings.
 The checklist below highlights the signs of excellent care and a safe, supportive environment:

 Check the CQC Rating First